zumasys/docs/guide/jbase/SYSTEM MANAGER/INTRODUCTION TO SYSTEM MANAGER.md

 ## PREREQUISITES

-In order for System Manger to connect to a jBASE server, JRCS ([<u>jBase Remote Connectivity Services</u>](http://www.jbase.com/products/jbase-multivalue-database/jrcs-jbase-remote-connectivity-services/)) must be installed and running on the jBASE server, and SQL Server 2014 Local DB and the .NET Framework v4.5.2 must be installed on the same machine as System Manager.
+In order for System Manger to connect to a jBASE server, JRCS ([jBase Remote Connectivity Services](http://www.jbase.com/products/jbase-multivalue-database/jrcs-jbase-remote-connectivity-services/)) must be installed and running on the jBASE server, and SQL Server 2014 Local DB and the .NET Framework v4.5.2 must be installed on the same machine as System Manager.

 ## SYSTEM MANAGER SYNOPSIS